20toduc01/20toduc01.github.io/_posts/2020-4-24-Setting up Atom.markdown

 ### 2. Working with Git becomes so much easier
 <img style="width:100%" src="/assets/posts/2020-4-24-Setting-up-Atom/git.jpg" alt="Git features in Atom">

 This website is rendered by Github Pages (Jekyll) and I built the whole thing inside Atom.
-Atom git automatically tracks changes, allows you to review them and help with some extra *thingy* relating to git functions.
+Atom git automatically tracks changes, allows you to review them and helps with some extra *thingy* related to git functions.

 ### 3. Plugins
 <img style="width:100%" src="/assets/posts/2020-4-24-Setting-up-Atom/packages.jpg" alt="Atom packages">